Shuuryaa/Floovi-Privacy/README.md

 Floovi is an independent project and is not affiliated with or endorsed by Discord Inc., Spotify, Deezer, or SoundCloud.

-This Privacy Policy does not create a contractual obligation between you and Moon Music, but serves to explain our data handling practices in good faith.
+This Privacy Policy does not create a contractual obligation between you and Floovi, but serves to explain our data handling practices in good faith.